 Ontario Medical Association

-While OntarioMD is a wholly-owned subsidiary of the Ontario Medical Association, it is not funded by the OMA through members' dues.
-It receives funding from the Ministry of Health and Long-Term Care.
+OntarioMD is a wholly-owned subsidiary of the Ontario Medical Association.
+It is funded by the Ontario Health, not from OMA members' dues.

 Ontario Health is committed to enabling the continued delivery of high-quality care and services to all Ontarians where and when they need it.
 The following organizations are now part of Ontario Health: Cancer Care Ontario, Digital Services, HealthForceOntario, Ontario Telemedicine Network (OTN), Quality, and Shared Services.

 Since 1956, OMA Insurance has been an advocate for doctors, using the group buying power of well over half of Ontario physicians to provide medical professionals with the right insurance coverage at every stage of their career.